meitzner-hannes/acf5-beta/README.md

 Welcome to the Advanced Custom Fields v5 beta repository.
 This repository will provide an effective workflow for issue tracking during the final stages of this build process.

-V5 is a brand new ACF plugin which has been completely re-written from the ground up to solve many of the limitations that V4 suffered (due to it's growth over a 2 year period).
+V5 is a brand new ACF plugin which has been completely re-written from the ground up to solve many of the limitations that V4 suffered (due to its growth over a 2 year period).
 There are lots of new features including new fields, settings, designs and functionality!
 All of which focus on creating a cleaner and more powerful interface for WordPress websites.

 Rules
 -----